web-infra-dev/rsbuild/packages/document/docs/en/guide/debug/debug-mode.md

 DEBUG=builder pnpm build
 ```

-In debug mode, Builder will output some additional log information, and write the Builder config and webpack config to the dist directory, which is convenient for developers to view and debug.
+In debug mode, Rsbuild will output some additional log information, and write the Rsbuild config and webpack config to the dist directory, which is convenient for developers to view and debug.

 ## Log Information

-In debug mode, you will see some additional information output from the shell, among which are some process logs starting with `debug`, indicating what operations are performed inside the Builder.
+In debug mode, you will see some additional information output from the shell, among which are some process logs starting with `debug`, indicating what operations are performed inside the Rsbuild.

 ```bash
 $ DEBUG=builder pnpm dev